aerogear/graphback/docs/datasync/soft-delete.md

 ## Setup

-Start off with the official Graphback template for MongoDB [*here*](https://GitHub.com/aerogear/graphback/tree/master/templates/ts-apollo-mongodb-backend) to follow along.
+Start off with the official Graphback template for MongoDB [*here*](https://GitHub.com/aerogear/graphback/tree/master/templates/ts-apollo-mongodb-backend) to follow along or pick up the official Graphback DataSync template [*here*](https://GitHub.com/aerogear/graphback/tree/master/templates/ts-apollo-mongodb-datasync-backend) that has out of the box Data Synchronization.
 Adding this strategy is relatively simple, consisting of the following two steps:

 ### Annotate the required models